This page is dedicated to getting to know our G.O.A.D. members. We hope that you will take a few minutes to read our individual profiles.

 Pat believes that each of us, especially those who are able, should give as much as they can, as often as they can.
 She says that giving isn’t always financial, it’s volunteering your time, skills, and energy.

 When asked about a role model, Pat's response was very heartfelt.
 She said, "it was definitely her mother, Joan Middleton."
-She recounted that her mom sacrificed so much by being a stay-at-home mom.
+She recounted that her mom sacrificed so much by being a stay-at-home mom until she and her 2 siblings were in high school.
 Her mom began working at the Senate Child and Development Center and attended classes after work.
 She received her GED in 2007.
 The Washington Post recognized Ms. Middleton in an article, as the oldest person to receive their degree that year.
 Her mom continued her education beyond that, receiving her Teaching Certificate and officially becoming a substitute teacher.
 Pat says that after she and her sisters retired, they struggled to convince their mother to do the same.
-Her mom eventually retired and is enjoying her retirement to this day?
+Her mom eventually retired and is enjoying her retirement to this day.
 Pat credits her mother for having a tremendous impact on her and her sisters but also on her grandkids and the many children who attended the Center.
 So many of the children from over the years at the Center attended Ms. Middleton’s retirement celebration.
 Pat says she was told that not many employees get recognized in the Congressional Quarterly, but her Mom did!
 Pat said, that her mother and her late grandmother are the people who drive her to keep learning new things and to help others do the same.

 As for a book or movie that has impacted her life, she named Stephen Covey's book, 7 Habits of Highly Effective People.

 And finally, as to her message for posterity, she quotes Whitney Young, "It's better to be prepared for an opportunity and not have one than to have an opportunity and not be prepared."